Updated • 4 min read

 Despite the belief that the rainy/hurricane season runs from June to November, the truth is it starts relatively late — think more like August or September.
 Sure, there are sometimes storms at the beginning of the rainy season, but they’re usually temporary.

-Having lived here most of my life, I can tell you that it changes a lot, but it's definitely always hot.
+Being a local, I can tell you that weather changes a lot, but it's definitely always hot in July.
 The only cool months are normally December & January.

 Pros & Cons Of Visiting July